 Mr: (laughter) “You don’t have five minutes?”

-I always keep a batch of the “Master Recipe” in my fridge; it keeps for up to two weeks, and it can be used to make so many different things.
+I always keep a batch of the “Master Recipe” in my fridge because it keeps for up to two weeks, and it can be used to make so many different things.
 Here’s how easy it is to make:

-In the bowl of your stand mixer, add your yeast, salt and warm water, and mix those up for a few seconds.
+In the bowl of your stand mixer, add your yeast, salt and warm water, and mix those together for a few seconds.

 Then add your flour and slowly mix until it starts to pull together.